amendlik/salt-gen-resource/README.md

 A script that uses Mine function of SaltStack to populate nodes in Rundeck.
-In addition to providing nodes, any Salt Grain can be added as a node attribute.
+In addition to providing nodes, any Salt Grain can be added as a node attribute or tag.

 You must have a Salt Minion running on the Rundeck server.